 Brooklyn goombah Frank Vallelonga, better known as 'Tony Lip' (Viggo Mortensen) is pretty happy with himself.
 A bouncer with the gift of gab, he seems able to get around through somewhat questionable methods.
-When the Copacabana where he works is closed (in part due in secret to Tony) he applies to be a driver for what he thinks is a doctor.
+When the Copacabana Club is closed (in part due in secret to Tony) he applies to be a driver for what he thinks is a doctor.

-Technically, he's correct, but Dr. Don Shirley (Mahershala Ali) is not a medical doctor.
-He's a classical pianist who is embarking on a U.S. tour, part of which will take him to the Deep South.
+Technically, he's correct, but Dr. Don Shirley (Mahershala Ali) is not a physician.
+He's a Doctor of Music, a classical pianist who is embarking on a U.S. tour, part of which will take him to the Deep South.
 This won't be an easy tour, as Dr. Shirley is black.
 Dr. Shirley is also a bit of an elitist snob: highly cultured and upright, he and the thoroughly uncouth muscle that is Tony make for the oddest of odd couples.

-However, Dr. Shirley is fully aware of the dangers he faces as a black man touring the South, so he is smart enough to know that Tony Lip's habit of 'punching first and don't bother with questions' may be helpful.
+Dr. Shirley is fully aware of the dangers he faces as a black man touring the South, so he is smart enough to know that Tony Lip's habit of 'punching first and not bothering with questions' may be helpful.
 As the Don Shirley Trio go on their tour, Tony sends letters to his wife Dolores (Linda Cardinelli), poorly written and always ending with 'kiss the kids for me', his devotion to his wife and children about the only real qualities he has.

 As the journey continues, their unique circumstances make for sometimes amusing, sometimes tragic culture clashes.
 Dr. Shirley is appalled at Tony's boorish manners and ability to eat while driving.
 Tony is astonished that 'Doc', despite being black, has never heard Chubby Checker or Little Richard, and worse, has never eaten fried chicken.
 Tony assumes that Doc, being black, would know this almost by osmosis.